tahbjee/-Etch-a-Sketch/README.md

 ## Description

-This project allows users to create a grid and paint individual cells with random colors as they hover over them.
-The grid size is customizable, and users can reset the grid to try different sizes.
+This project allows users to create a grid and paint individual divs with random colors as the user hovers over them.
+The grid size is customizable from 1 to 100 pixels, and users can reset the grid to try different sizes simply by 'shaking the Etch A Sketch'.

 ## Demo